Friday, March 31, 2023

-NHTSA has designated April as National Distracted Driving Awareness Month to draw attention to the issue in hopes of preventing this dangerous behavior and saving lives.
+April is National Distracted Driving Awareness Month to draw attention to the issue in hopes of preventing dangerous behavior and saving lives.

 The National Highway Traffic Safety Administration (NHTSA) estimates that distracted driving claimed 3,142 lives in 2020 – that’s an average almost nine per day.
 Law enforcement will be conducting extra patrols this month as part of a distracted driving enforcement and awareness campaign, U Drive.
 U Text.
 U Pay.
 The campaign reminds drivers of the deadly dangers and the legal consequences – including fines – of texting behind the wheel.

 What exactly is distracted driving?
 Texting or talking on cell phone is probably the first thing that comes to mind.
 For instance, sending or reading a text takes your eyes off the road for about 5 seconds.
 At 55 mph, that translates to driving the length of a football field with your eyes closed.

 Forty-eight states, including New Jersey, have laws n the books that make it illegal to text while driving.
 Still, driver inattention was cited as a contributing factor in 194 of the 712 fatal crashes — about 27 percent — in New Jersey in 2021, according to the latest available data from the New Jersey State Police.